Brainsware/bacon-site/Views/Articles/orm.markdown

 ## Query Interface {#query-interface}

 Bacon tries to provide a very intuitive query interface.
 The base of this interface is the class `Collection`.
 When you call any of the model's [query methods](#query-interface-methods), a new `Collection` instance is created.
 This instance allows you to form a simple query without having to write SQL.
+Once that query is sent and the result is retrieved, `Collection` instantiates one object per row and stores it.

-Almost all of the available methods return the `Collection` object itself, giving the opportunity to chain calls to it.
+Almost all of the available methods return the `Collection` object itself, so one may chain calls to it.

 ### Available methods {#query-interface-methods}